Meet the Principal Investigator

 Morgan completed his BSc (Hons) at the the University of Guelph.
 He is studying whether sustained energy expenditure in animals is limited by their risk of overheating.

-Anna is a Biomedical Science undergraduate student who holds a Natural Sciences and Engineering Research Council award (NSERC-USRA).
+Anna completed her Biomedical Science undergraduate degree and currently holds a Natural Sciences and Engineering Research Council award (NSERC-USRA).
 Anna is studying how artificial light at night impacts immune function in wild birds.